y2kbugger/weeklyreview_todotxt/README.md

 # WIP
+- bug: broadcasting a channel doesn't broadcast to more inclusive channels
+  - e.g. +grocery doesn't get updates when +grocery.produce does, also for todotxt, '' (nullproj) doesn't get updates when '+grocery' does
 - test and fix bug about +grocery vs +^grocery
 - renderer should be tied to subscription and not just the project
 - todo.txt debug endpoint